TobiasgutPrivat/CSWorkBench/ReadMe.md

 - registry for ObjectIds: {Object: ObjectId}
 - registry for Objects: {ObjectId: Object}
-- registry for attachements to Objects {Object, path, Object}
+- registry for attachements {<Object, path, name>, Object} used to track what object is at a specific path
+- registry for attachementIds {Object, [<Object, path, name>]} used to track what paths are there for one parent

 ### Frontend

 Optimaly Server only provides the Data Objects and UI is built locally, also you could connect to multiple sources allowing search over multiple as well

-For easier implementation and compatibility the server provides UI here (compromise)
+For easier implementation and compatibility the server provides UI here (compromise), similair to Admin-Panel

 maybe create local variant as well, to allow better managing of multiple objects, sources and local data like settings, favorites, git and AI-chats